LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 This would work at task granularity, for each `schedule()` call that we connect a receiver to we might pass a different priority.

 In either case we can add the priority in a separate paper.
+It is thus not urgent that we answer this question, but we include the discussion point to explain why they were removed from the paper.

 # Examples